RTippin/messenger/README.md

 - You must implement the `getProviderSearchableBuilder` on providers you want to be searchable.
 We also include a [`Search`][link-search] trait that works out of the box with the default laravel User model.
   - You must also ensure `searchable` in the providers `getProviderSettings` method is true (default).
+- If you have different columns used to search for your provider, you can skip using the default `Search` trait, and define the public static method yourself.
+  - We inject the query builder, along with the original full string search term, and an array of the search term exploded via spaces and commas.

 ***Example:***